 The 23 human chromosome pairs contain all of the 30,000 genes that code the biological blueprint for a human being.
 This interactive illustration highlights the chromosomes containing each of the three genes that cause familial Alzheimer's and the gene with the greatest impact on Alzheimer's risk.

 Most experts believe that the majority of Alzheimer's disease occurs as a result of complex interactions among genes and other risk factors.
 Age, family history and heredity are all risk factors we can’t change.
 Now, research is beginning to reveal clues about other risk factors we may be able to influence through general lifestyle and wellness choices and effective management of other health conditions.

-The risk of developing Alzheimer’s or vascular dementia appears to be increased by many conditions that damage the heart or blood vessels.
-These include high blood pressure, heart disease, stroke, diabetes and high cholesterol.
+The risk of developing Alzheimer’s or vascular dementia appears to be increased by many conditions that damage the heart and blood vessels.
+These include heart disease, diabetes, stroke, high blood pressure and high cholesterol.
 Work with your doctor to monitor your heart health and treat any problems that arise.